lsu-ub-uu/cora-datadevelopment/README.md

 ptw --now .
 ```

+To get full diffs for large XML comparisons, run tests with flag `-vvv`

 `outputs-testdata-create` to create a dummy post in the Cora format, it uses the same arguments but does not include the `--apply` and always creates a post.